OpenDDS/OpenDDS/tools/dissector/README.md

 If you need to dissect packets in RTPS DDS systems, all recent versions of Wireshark have a built-in RTPS dissector.
-This dissector, at least for the moment, just dissects classic OpenDDS systems using an InfoRepo.
+This dissector, at least for the moment, just dissects OpenDDS systems that are NOT using RTPS.
 Once set up though, this dissector allows viewing and filtering by dissected sample data from within Wireshark.